Questions about the Scholarship Program?

 - Recipient must be a United States citizen or a lawful permanent resident of the United States.

-- Recipient must be seeking a degree in a nursing, medical, or related healthcare field.
+- Recipient must be seeking a degree in a nursing, medical, or other related healthcare field.

 - Full-time recipients must maintain a minimum of 12 credit hours per term for undergraduate students and 9 credit hours per term for graduate students.
 Part-time recipients must be working a minimum of 20 hours.